 Frequently Asked Questions about our Online Classes

-Because of the Covid-19 pandemic, we have transitioned to online classes as of March 2020.
+We began offering mostly online classes as of 2020.
 This newer format has prompted questions from both new and returning students that we've attempted to answer below.
 If there's a question that is not addressed, please feel free to reach out to firstname.lastname@example.org

 Q: What online platform do you use?

 A: We use the Zoom platform for our online classes.

 Q: Does the Zoom platform cost me anything?